MIL-C-882 Fabreeka Pads

 Please feel free to contact us today to discuss your project requirements and schedule a commitment free lunch and learn or webinar with one of our product specialists.

-Fabreeka is manufactured in nominal thicknesses of:
+MIL C 882 anti vibration pad is manufactured in nominal thicknesses of:

 Other thicknesses are available